The Tameness of Quantum Field Theory, Part I -- Amplitudes: Tame geometry and o-minimal structures

 Having introduced the sets underlying the tame topology we next need to specify what we mean by a tame map.
 This is done by requiring that such a map $f:A\rightarrow B$ between two $\cS$-definable sets has a graph that is also $\cS$-definable.
 We will call such maps $\cS$-definable or simply definable for short.
 We note that the image and preimage of a definable set under a definable map is definable and that the composition of two definable maps is definable.
 Definable maps can be used to define definable topological spaces and definable manifolds by requiring the existence of a finite atlas of definable sets with definable transition functions.
 This notion of definability can equally be applied to the complex geometry using $\bbC^n \cong \bbR^{2n}$.
 There are several general results on tame complex geometry and we refer to \cite{PS} for more details and further references.

 It is interesting to point out that o-minimal structures were first introduced in the field of mathematical logic and are part of model theory.
-A structure represents sets of `statements' and the set-theoretic operations, such as forming intersections, unions, and complements, correspond to the logical operations, such as `and' $\land$, `or' $\lor$, and `not' $\lnot$.
+A structure represents sets of `formulas ' and the set-theoretic operations, such as forming intersections, unions, and complements, correspond to the logical operations, such as `and' $\land$, `or' $\lor$, and `not' $\lnot$.
 The important projection property of a structure hereby corresponds to the logical quantifier `exists' $\exists$.
-The formulation of a tameness condition originated from the desire to characterize structures that admit certain nice properties such as completeness.
-Roughly speaking, completeness implies that one can formulate a set of axioms such that all other statements obtained from the structure are logical consequences from these axioms.
-This completeness requirement ensures that these tame structures avoid the famous G\"odel incompleteness theorems that apply to systems over the natural numbers with arithmetic.
-O-minimality turned out to be a particularly suitable tameness criterion that is closely related with completeness.
+The introduction of o-minimality as a tameness principle originated from the desire to make precise statements about theories that involve non-trivial functions such as the exponential function \cite{key762106m}.
+Historically, the natural tameness property first appeared to be decidability.
+This would label structures that are built from the natural numbers as being wild, since they admit undecidable statements by the famous G\"odel incompleteness theorems.
+However, even as of today it is unknown if the structure built from the algebraic sets over the reals when also using the exponential function is decidable.
+O-minimality turned out to be a more tractable tameness criterion.
+It also excludes considering the set of natural numbers, but allows for proving the o-minimality of many structures that are generated from non-trivial functions as we will explain in more detail below.